New York State Sick Leave

 - Students paid semi-monthly as teaching assistants will be subject to the same rules as above.

-- Students paid semi-monthly as research assistants will NOT be subject to the rule above, as these activities are considered educational, and can continue in their positions in Spring 2021 as long as their research activities can be completed remotely.
+- Students paid semi-monthly as research assistants will NOT be subject to the rule above, as these activities are considered educational, and can continue in their positions as long as their research activities can be completed remotely.
 This includes funding through RIG, Discover, HOUR, and related programs.

 - Graduate payments as part of their academic program are NOT subject to the requirements above.
 However, graduate “add-on” appointments will be subject to the rules outlined above.